 The holocaust was one of the historical events that would inherently embed the minds of many generations and the spillage of consequences and stereotypes at present.
 Zygmunt Bauman’s thesis was considered to be a tool to aid our understanding on the relationship between modernity and the holocaust.
 However, it was rumored to spark controversy among renowned historians, especially those with feminist views may stress that the holocaust symbolize the oppression of women and hamper spaces for female empowerment.
 In contrast, those with Marxist views may argue it illustrates class exploitation of proletarians by members of the ruling class.
 This essay compares Bauman’s work to my narrative journey at the holocaust exhibition and asks whether modernity is an incomplete project and how does it connect to the holocaust.

 Bauman (1989: 92) used the metaphor “The Garden” to explain the process of the obliterating the Jews as Nazis see them as “weeds” and needs to be killed off as soon as possible to prevent spreading to other regions.
-The development of gas chambers was based on the Nazis’ aspirations to create a perfect clean garden and was seen as a ” garden vacuum cleaner” with the aim of vacuuming up the selected group for to die of suffocation by the dust and dirt in the vacuum bag.
+The development of gas chambers was based on the Nazis’ aspirations to create a perfect clean garden and was seen as a ” garden vacuum cleaner” with the aim of vacuuming up the selected group to die by being suffocated by the contents in the vacuum bag.
 Some historians argue the Nazi policy was sadistic and gruesome and it revolves around the glorification of violence and suffering of the Jews for their own pleasure rather than out of resentment and revenge.
 They could also argue that Nazi’s ideal garden is about torture and killing those who are defenceless and vulnerable.

 Marxist writers could suggest that the massacre of the Jews was an expression of capitalism and exploitation of the proletariats by the bourgeoisies.
 Callinicos (2001: 391) noted that Nazis have fascist views which include ruthless dictatorship of the lower working class.
 Tim Mason, a Marxist Historian of the Third Reich confessed in his quote that he was emotionally and intellectually moved by the barbaric and horrific torment the victims were subjected to (1993 cited in Callinicos 2001: 388).
-It can be criticised Bauman’s work on Marxism is very limited and the holocaust is seen as the most severe case of modern capitalism.
+Bauman’s work on Marxism can be criticised for being very limited and the holocaust is seen as the most severe case of modern capitalism.
 Ernest Mendel argues that the germ of the holocaust is to found in colonialism and imperialism’s extreme racism (1986 cited in Callinicos 2001: 386).

 In December 1941, the first extermination camp was opened in Chelmo near the large ghetto of Lodz which was built on request of local Reich governor Arthur Greiser.
 Nazis used railways to abduct and transport people to their deaths as it was considered cheap.
 Beilharz (2001: 268) noted that the camps were not old human escaping dungeons but they were modern and could stay till the end of time.
 He also argues the concentration camps were symbols of modern invention thanks to the emergence of modernity, which could agree with Marxism as concentration camp was seen as an Anti-Semitic “vacuum” invented to satisfy the interest of the ruling class.